cmackenzie1/simplehash/README.md

 ## Benchmarks

-SimpleHash includes benchmarks using the Criterion.rs library.
-To run the benchmarks:
+SimpleHash includes benchmarks using the Criterion.rs library:

 ```bash
 # Run all benchmarks